(?servings, intermediate ingredient)

 - Add 3T of salt and 1T of soft brown sugar.
 Stir to ensure everything melts.

 - Your chicken breast should come skinless, and be cut into halves.
 For the avoidance of doubt, the picture shows one chicken breast, with one half sliced and the other half whole.

 - Rinse the breasts and place them in the brine, making sure the pieces are completely submerged.
 Cover with a plate or clear wrap.
 If it is a hot summer day you should keep the chicken in the fridge during the brining, or adding a few cubes of ice every 2 hours.
 If its winter you can just leave it alone in the open.

 - After 8 hours discard the brine which would have become cloudy.
-Rinse the chicken breasts thoroughly in running water.
+Rinse the chicken breasts thoroughly in running water or leave it to soak in a bowl of plain water for a while.
 If you are not cooking the chicken immediately, place it in the fridge.

 - Boil a large pot of water.

 - When the water is boiling, put each half breast of chicken into an individual quart sized zip loc bag.
 Spoon any left over oil into the bags as well.
 Squeeze out all the air and seal.